Showing posts with label Being silly. Show all posts

 My ST shelves!

-A long long time ago, I had an ST shelf.
+A long time ago, I had an ST shelf.
 I was happy man.
 I proudly displayed my gorgeous ST gear to, well, myself.
-However, along came a woman who wanted to redecorate and the idea of having an old games shelf in our bedroom didn't quite fit in with her plans.
-Not having a backbone, I obliged and endured a shelf-less life without ST love.
+However, along came a woman who wanted to redecorate and the idea of having an old games shelf in our bedroom didn't fit with her plans.
+Not having a backbone, I obliged and endured a shelf-less life.

-Those dark days have ended!!
-How or why this has happened I've no idea but, I've been granted an opportunity to display my prize positions.
+Those dark days have finally ended!!
+How or why I've no idea but, I've been granted an opportunity to display my prize positions again.
 I admit, my corner of the bedroom is hardly a man cave, but it will suffice.
 I love my shelves but I've been ordered to keep 'em dust-free!
-That's gonna be tough, I'm a bloke which means I don't do housework!!
+But I'm a bloke which means I don't do housework!!

 Three classic books and some lovely games.
 Especially, the Elvira box.
 Work-of-art that one!